charlestolley/python-snmp/docs/source/getting_started_legacy.rst

 Getting Started with SNMPv1 and SNMPv2c
 =======================================

 The first step in any SNMP application is to create an Engine object.
-It is important to declare the Engine in a ``with`` statement, in orderly to properly clean up background threads and network resources.
 The ``defaultVersion`` argument to the Engine's constructor will tell the Engine what SNMP version to use as the default for the ``Manager()`` method.
 You may also specify a default community using the ``defaultCommunity`` argument.
+The default community string is ``b"public"``.

 .. code-block:: python

-   from snmp import Engine, SNMPv2c
+   from snmp import Engine, SNMPv1 engine = Engine(SNMPv1)

-   with Engine(SNMPv2c, defaultCommunity=b"public") as engine:
-       # This block will contain the entire SNMP application
-       ...

 In order to send SNMP requests, you will need to create a Manager object.
 Each Manager represents a communication channel between your application and a single